 A few of the hundreds of different gins available

 The next day we walked end to end of the city, discovered some interesting, less salubrious areas and decided against spending a lot of money having 'treatments' in the mega-glitzy and already rather dated looking spa.

 Having eaten chicken soup with pasta again (seems to be a staple) and with our brains crammed with images from jewellery/camera/perfume - filled windows we decided to leave and see the Andorrian (a word?) 'countryside'.

-Mere words and photographic images cannot capture the majesty of this region's mountainous landscape, but here are a few attempts.
+Mere photographic images cannot capture the majesty of this region's mountainous landscape, but here are a few attempts.